-This extended expedition encompasses the wildlife paradise of South Georgia, the remote Falkland Islands (Islas Malvinas), as well as the extraordinary beauty of the Antarctic Peninsula.
-You’ll experience a great diversity of environments and landscapes, which will provide unprecedented wildlife viewing opportunities.
+This extended expedition encompasses the wildlife paradise of South Georgia, the remote Falkland Islands (Islas Malvinas) and the extraordinary beauty of the Antarctic Peninsula.
+You’ll experience a great diversity of landscapes and unprecedented wildlife viewing opportunities.
 Join us for the quintessential Antarctic experience for polar travellers!

 Optional Extra - Sea Kayaking